Welcome Message from the Conference Chair

 On behalf of the conference organizing committee and the Canadian Society for Chemical Engineering (CSChE), we are pleased to welcome you to the 67th Canadian Chemical Engineering Conference (CSChE 2017), to be held in Edmonton, Alberta, October 22-25.

-In addition to these special-format plenary sessions, CSChE 2017 will also host 3 distinguished plenary speakers from the USA, Europe, and Canada: Arun Majumdar (Stanford University USA), founding director of advanced research projects agency- energy (ARPA-E), former Acting Under secretary of Energy under the Obama Government and former vice-president Energy for Google, Massimo Morbidelli (ETH), winner of the R.H Wilhelm award from AIChE and the Damkohler Medallie from the DECHEMA, and this year’s recipient of the R. S. Jane Award Memorial Lecturer (TBA).
+In addition to these special-format plenary sessions, CSChE 2017 will also host three distinguished plenary speakers from the USA, Europe, and Canada: Arun Majumdar, Stanford University, USA, founding director of advanced research projects agency- energy (ARPA-E), former Acting Under secretary of Energy under the Obama Government and former vice-president Energy for Google, Massimo Morbidelli ETH, Zurich, winner of the R.H Wilhelm award from AIChE and the Gerhard Damköhler Medallie from the DECHEMA, and this year’s recipient of the R. S. Jane Award Memorial Award, Sirish Shah, University of Alberta.

-We are also proud to recognize the achievements of several exceptional colleagues in 5 honour sessions: Archie Hamielec (McMaster University), H. Harmon Ray (University of Wisconsin), and Charles Cozewith (Exxon), the founding fathers of Polymer Reaction Engineering; Sirish Shah (University of Alberta) for his contributions to Systems and Control; Jacob Masliyah (University of Alberta) for his contributions to Heavy Oil Processing; Sieg Wanke (University of Alberta) for his contributions to Chemical Reaction Engineering; and Eddy Isaacs (formerly from Alberta Innovates) for his contributions to Heavy Oil Processing.
-In addition, we are honoured to recognize the life time contributions of our dear late colleague Khaled Belkacemi (University of Laval) in a memorial session that will gather colleagues and former students to celebrate his many contribution to Green Chemistry.
+We are also proud to recognize the achievements of several exceptional colleagues in five honour sessions: Archie Hamielec, McMaster University, H. Harmon Ray, University of Wisconsin, and Charles Cozewith, Exxon, the founding fathers of Polymer Reaction Engineering; Sirish Shah, University of Alberta, for his contributions to Systems and Control; Jacob Masliyah, University of Alberta, for his contributions to Heavy Oil Processing; Sieg Wan, University of Alberta, for his contributions to Chemical Reaction Engineering; and Eddy Isaacs, formerly from Alberta Innovates, for his contributions to Heavy Oil Processing.
+In addition, we are honoured to recognize the life time contributions of our dear late colleague Khaled Belkacemi, Université Laval, in a memorial session that will gather colleagues and former students to celebrate his many contribution to Green Chemistry.

 João Soares, Conference Chair, University of Alberta